MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 }
 ```

-Now, whenever there's an error while we're in development, the app will crash with an formatted error message of what went wrong.
+Now, whenever there's an error while we're in development, the app will crash with a formatted error message of what went wrong.
 In production code, assertions are ignored and are a nice tool to let us know if something's going unexpectedly while we're building our apps.

 There are much more elegant solutions for error handling, but for the sake of complexity we'll keep our error handling simple.